HHest/GetAndCleanDataCourseProject/CodeBook.md

 ActivityLabel                   The description of the activities.

-tBodyAcc.mean.X                 The 3D mean and stdev of tBodyAcc.mean.Y                 the body acceleration signal tBodyAcc.mean.Z
+tBodyAcc.mean.X                 The 3D mean and stdev of tBodyAcc.mean.Y                 the body acceleration signal. tBodyAcc.mean.Z                 Units in standard gravity units ['g']. tBodyAcc.std.X tBodyAcc.std.Y tBodyAcc.std.Z
-tBodyAcc.std.X
-tBodyAcc.std.Y
-tBodyAcc.std.Z

-tGravityAcc.mean.X              The 3D mean and stdev of tGravityAcc.mean.Y              the gravity acceleration signal tGravityAcc.mean.Z
+tGravityAcc.mean.X              The 3D mean and stdev of tGravityAcc.mean.Y              the gravity acceleration signal. ['g'] tGravityAcc.mean.Z
 tGravityAcc.std.X
 tGravityAcc.std.Y
 tGravityAcc.std.Z

-tBodyAccJerk.mean.X             The 3D mean and stdev of tBodyAccJerk.mean.Y             the body acceleration "jerk" signal tBodyAccJerk.mean.Z tBodyAccJerk.std.X
+tBodyAccJerk.mean.X             The 3D mean and stdev of tBodyAccJerk.mean.Y             the body acceleration "jerk" signal, tBodyAccJerk.mean.Z             which is the derivative w.r.t time. ['g'/sec] tBodyAccJerk.std.X
 tBodyAccJerk.std.Y
 tBodyAccJerk.std.Z

-tBodyGyro.mean.X                The 3D mean and stdev of tBodyGyro.mean.Y                the body angular velocity signal tBodyGyro.mean.Z tBodyGyro.std.X
+tBodyGyro.mean.X                The 3D mean and stdev of tBodyGyro.mean.Y                the body angular velocity signal. tBodyGyro.mean.Z                Units in [radians/sec]. tBodyGyro.std.X
 tBodyGyro.std.Y
 tBodyGyro.std.Z

-tBodyGyroJerk.mean.X            The 3D mean and stdev of tBodyGyroJerk.mean.Y            the body angular velociy "jerk" signal tBodyGyroJerk.mean.Z tBodyGyroJerk.std.X
+tBodyGyroJerk.mean.X            The 3D mean and stdev of tBodyGyroJerk.mean.Y            the body angular velociy "jerk" signal, tBodyGyroJerk.mean.Z            which is the derivative w.r.t. time. [rad/sec/sec] tBodyGyroJerk.std.X
 tBodyGyroJerk.std.Y
 tBodyGyroJerk.std.Z

-tBodyAccMag.mean                The mean and stdev magnitude of tBodyAccMag.std                 the body acceleration signal
+tBodyAccMag.mean                The mean and stdev magnitude of tBodyAccMag.std                 the body acceleration signal. ['g']

-tGravityAccMag.mean             The mean and stdev magnitude of tGravityAccMag.std              the gravity acceleration signal
+tGravityAccMag.mean             The mean and stdev magnitude of tGravityAccMag.std              the gravity acceleration signal. ['g']

-tBodyAccJerkMag.mean            The mean and stdev magnitude of tBodyAccJerkMag.std             the body acceleration "jerk" signal
+tBodyAccJerkMag.mean            The mean and stdev magnitude of tBodyAccJerkMag.std             the body acceleration "jerk" signal. ['g'/sec]

-tBodyGyroMag.mean               The mean and stdev magnitude of tBodyGyroMag.std                the body angular velocity signal
+tBodyGyroMag.mean               The mean and stdev magnitude of tBodyGyroMag.std                the body angular velocity signal. [rad/sec]

-tBodyGyroJerkMag.mean           The mean and stdev magnitude of tBodyGyroJerkMag.std            the body angular velociy "jerk" signal
+tBodyGyroJerkMag.mean           The mean and stdev magnitude of tBodyGyroJerkMag.std            the body angular velociy "jerk" signal. [rad/sec/sec]

-fBodyAcc.mean.X                 The 3D mean and stdev of the frequency of fBodyAcc.mean.Y                 the body acceleration signal fBodyAcc.mean.Z fBodyAcc.std.X fBodyAcc.std.Y
+fBodyAcc.mean.X                 The 3D mean and stdev of the frequency domain of fBodyAcc.mean.Y                 the body acceleration signal. ['g'] fBodyAcc.mean.Z fBodyAcc.std.X fBodyAcc.std.Y fBodyAcc.std.Z
-fBodyAcc.std.Z

-fBodyAccJerk.mean.X             The 3D mean and stdev of the frequency of fBodyAccJerk.mean.Y             the body acceleration "jerk" signal fBodyAccJerk.mean.Z fBodyAccJerk.std.X fBodyAccJerk.std.Y
+fBodyAccJerk.mean.X             The 3D mean and stdev of the frequency domain of fBodyAccJerk.mean.Y             the body acceleration "jerk" signal. ['g'/sec] fBodyAccJerk.mean.Z fBodyAccJerk.std.X fBodyAccJerk.std.Y
 fBodyAccJerk.std.Z

-fBodyGyro.mean.X                The 3D mean and stdev of the frequency of fBodyGyro.mean.Y                the body angular velocity signal fBodyGyro.mean.Z fBodyGyro.std.X fBodyGyro.std.Y
+fBodyGyro.mean.X                The 3D mean and stdev of the frequency domain of fBodyGyro.mean.Y                the body angular velocity signal. [rad/sec] fBodyGyro.mean.Z fBodyGyro.std.X fBodyGyro.std.Y
 fBodyGyro.std.Z

-fBodyAccMag.mean                The mean and stdev magnitude of the freq of fBodyAccMag.std                 the body acceleration signal
+fBodyAccMag.mean                The mean and stdev magnitude of the freq domain of fBodyAccMag.std                 the body acceleration signal. ['g']

-fBodyBodyAccJerkMag.mean        The mean and stdev magnitude of the freq of fBodyBodyAccJerkMag.std         the body acceleration "jerk" signal
+fBodyBodyAccJerkMag.mean        The mean and stdev magnitude of the freq domain of fBodyBodyAccJerkMag.std         the body acceleration "jerk" signal. ['g'/sec]

-fBodyBodyGyroMag.mean           The mean and stdev magnitude of the freq of fBodyBodyGyroMag.std            the body angular velocity signal
+fBodyBodyGyroMag.mean           The mean and stdev magnitude of the freq domain of fBodyBodyGyroMag.std            the body angular velocity signal. [rad/sec]

-fBodyBodyGyroJerkMag.mean       The mean and stdev magnitude of the freq of fBodyBodyGyroJerkMag.std        the body angular velociy "jerk" signal
+fBodyBodyGyroJerkMag.mean       The mean and stdev magnitude of the freq domain of fBodyBodyGyroJerkMag.std        the body angular velocity "jerk" signal. [rad/sec/sec]
 ```

 ## Transformations